camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 If you remove the Helm chart release or do an upgrade, PVCs are not removed nor recreated.
 On an upgrade, secrets can be recreated by Helm, and could lead to the regeneration of the secret values.
 This would mean that newly-generated secrets would no longer match with the persisted secrets.
 To avoid such an issue, Bitnami blocks the upgrade path and prints the help message as shown above.

 In the error message, Bitnami links to their [troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues/#credential-errors-while-upgrading-chart-releases).
-However, to avoid confusion we will step through the troubleshooting process in this guide as well.
+However, to avoid confusion, we will step through the troubleshooting process in this guide as well.

 ### Secrets extraction